Eirinintz/Public-library-internship-Sparta/README.md

 - **RFID (Radio Frequency Identification)** in libraries is used for the organization, management, and automation of book lending.
 Each book has an RFID tag with a unique code, which can be read by RFID readers without removing the book from the shelf 📚➡️📡.
 This allows for automated book borrowing and returning with high speed and accuracy ⚡.

 - python, php, html gia glosses
+- Django, pgadmin, postgresql, mysql
 ---

 This repository serves as a comprehensive record of the practical experience gained, the skills developed, and the contributions made during the internship. 🎯😄